tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 T> See the [Django Documentation for more details about Authentication](https://docs.djangoproject.com/en/2.1/topics/auth/default/).

 ### Mapping the `register_profile()` View to a URL
-Now that our template and corresponding view have been implemented, a seasoned Djangoer should now be thinking: *map it!* We need to map out new view to a URL so that users can access the newly created content.
+Now that our template and corresponding view have been implemented, a seasoned Djangoer should now be thinking: *map it!* We need to map our new view to a URL so that users can access the newly created content.
 Opening up Rango's `urls.py` module and adding the following line to the `urlpatterns` list will achieve this.

 {lang="python",linenos=off}
 	path('register_profile/', views.register_profile, name='register_profile'),